JarrodCameron/networks/README.md

 All of these should be installed by default on most Linux distributions.
 To compile run `make` in the root directory.
 To clean the root directory run `make run`.

+The `server` and `client` elf file should be in the root directory after compilation.

 ## Running Client/Server